z3no/basic-angular-form/README.md

 3. - [x] Install the Angular [cli](https://en.wikipedia.org/wiki/Command-line_interface) with (in my case) `brew install angular-cli`
 4. - [x] Copy the server folder into your working directory
 5. - [x] Navigate in your terminal to your working directory and enter `ng new my-friends`.
 You should now have 2 folders, "server" (your node API), and "my-friends" (my angular map).
+6. - [x] In terminal go inside the "my-friends" folder and run `ng serve --port 4500`.
+Now we can check out our angular app on `localhost:4500`
+7. - [x] In our IDE we navigate to `my-friends/src/app`.
+Here we'll find 2 things:
+  - The template, `app.component.html`
+  - The component, `app.component.ts`
+  - The view we see in the page is produced by the **combination** of that ***template*** and the ***component*** that brings the logic to the template.
+  - We should never pay attention to `.spec` files, these are for unit testing which is out of scope for this exercise.
+8. - [x] We empty the "AppComponent" class and the template.
+The template file should be completely empty.
+Inside of the AppComponent class we'll write our logic and in the template we'll write our HTML.
+9. - [ ] In the HTML file, add a form with the required inputs (at least).
+Take a look at the must-haves above.
+Don't forget a submit button, make it a **regular** button.
+NOT AN INPUT TYPE BUTTON!

+## What is Angular?
+Angular is a development platform, built on **TypeScript**.
+Angular includes:
+- A component-based framework for building scalable web apps.
+- A collection of well-integrated libraries that cover a wide variety of features.
+- A suite of developer tools to help you develop, build, test, and update your code.

+Angular is a platform that can scale from single-developer projects to enterprise-level applications.

+## Angular - Essentials:

+### Components:
+Components are our building blocks that compose an application.
+It includes a TypeScript class with an `@Component()` decorator, an HTML template, and styles.
+The `@Component()` decorator specifies Angular-specific info:
+- A CSS selector (defines how the component is used in a template).
+HTML elements in your template that match this selector become instances of the component.
+- An HTML template that instructs Angular how to render the component.
+- An optional set of CSS styles that define the appearance of the template's HTML elements.

+### Templates